A live view of the solar system and planet positions

 The Zodiac display is centred on the earth and oriented to the fixed positions of the stars.
 This display shows in which sign of the zodiac the sun lies at any time.
 The sign of the sun at a persons birth is called that persons Star Sign.

 The winter and summer solstices occur as the sun crosses the vertical zodiac line and the spring and autumn equinoxes when the sun crosses the horizontal zodiac line.
-So, to use our anti-clockwise clock analogy, the winter (December) solstice is at 12 o'clock, the spring (March) equinox is at 3 o'clock, Summer (June) Solstice is at 6 o'clock and Autumn (September) Equinox is at 9 o'clock.
+So, to use our anti-clockwise clock analogy (e.g. with the app in northern hemisphere mode) the winter (December) solstice is when the earth is exactly at 12 o'clock from the sun, the spring (March) equinox is when the earth is at 9 o'clock from the sun, Summer (June) Solstice - its at 6 o'clock and Autumn (September) Equinox - its at 3 o'clock from the Sun.